 Shrinkage clustering is a novel type of clustering algorithm.
 This algorithm is primarily based on matrix factorization, which allows it to efficiently determine the optimal number of clusters while simultaneously partitioning the data.
 Cluster evaluation helps pick out exclusive patterns in data and suggests a classification of objects that are functionally comparable or related.
 The mathematical property of the objective function decreases with each generation in the procedure.
 With each iteration, the first step is to remove empty clusters.
 This partial work does not trade input values for the goal function, since objectives characteristic solely as a result of a it is not empty cluster.
 The second section of this permutation of cluster memberships aims to minimize the objective function.
-The mathematical condition resulting from combination of the first and second sections is provided below: (Hu et al., 2018; Ishwaran & Sunil Rao, 2008) Since
+The mathematical condition resulting from the combination of the first and second sections is provided below [53, 64]: